No one would ever suggest an adult to Cry it out to teach them anything, why do we think it’s okay to do it to our kids?

 For some reason so many people dare to do to their children something they would never do to their best friend; just because children are little people, we automatically assume they cannot feel the pain and fear that adults can feel.

 Cry it Out – How Long is Too Long?

 When the little one is suffering – every minute is too long.

-Cortisol is a stress hormone that secretes in our brains when we are in distress.
+Cortisol is the stress hormone that secretes in our brains when we are in distress.
 Many studies have shown that ALL sleep training methods that involve your baby’s cry (and they all do) highly increase Cortisol level in babies’ brains.
-More recent studies have revealed an even more unsettling fact: Cortisol level in babies who have been sleep-trained do not decrease, even when they stop crying for their parents’ comfort.
+More recent studies have revealed an even more unsettling fact: Cortisol levels in babies who have been sleep-trained do not decrease, even when they stop crying for their parents’ comfort.
 In other words – these babies didn’t learn to fall asleep independently, they simply gave up calling for help.
-They learned that no one will come for their help.
+They learned that no one will come for their rescue.

 Other studies (and here is a good summary of many of them) have shown that sleep trained babies’ attachment to their parents is significantly hurt and that they are much more likely to suffer separation anxiety and other stress-related effects as they grow up.
 Babies and toddlers who were not sleep trained will take a significantly longer period of time to secrete a low level of Cortisol when left with an alternative caregiver whereas sleep trained babies’ Cortisol level would spike as soon as their parent had left the room.
 Babies, toddlers, and kids at stress, within three years of sleep training, have shown no change in Cortisol levels after their parents did come to soothe them, showing they no longer trust their parents’ ability to comfort them at times of need.